CodingWithJiro/freecodecamp-css-availability-table/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-availability-table&left_text=repo%20views)

-## ℹ️ A Simple Availability Table Web Page
+## A Simple Availability Table Web Page

 ![Screenshot of the project](./screenshot.png)

 This project is a responsive availability table that visually represents time slot data using colored cells.
 The gradient legend provides a key to quickly interpret the availability levels from 0 (least available) to 5 (most available).
-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 This project features a structured HTML table layout enhanced with visual indicators of availability throughout the week.
 Each time slot is color-coded based on availability values, and rows alternate between solid and dashed borders for clarity.